igvteam/igv-docs/igv-docs/docs/UserGuide/tools/igvtools_ui.md

 !!! danger " "
     If you exit the IGV application, any tool that is in progress will be terminated.

+!!! note " "
+    You can also run the igvtools utilities from the command line, as described [here](../../advanced/command_line).

 ## toTDF